 Tattooing & Piercing

 Such activities during the program are forbidden and may result in disciplinary action or dismissal from the program.
-Tattooing and piercings can be unsafe in foreign countries and any resulting medical complications would not be covered under the program’s medical insurance policy.
+Additionally, getting a tattoo or piercing in the United States without parental permission is illegal.
 Teens will be required to remove any piercings that they acquire during the program.

 Tobacco & Marijuana

-The purchase or possession of tobacco and marijuana products is not allowed, regardless of age.
+The purchase or possession of tobacco and marijuana products is not allowed.
 Additionally, purchasing or possessing smoking paraphernalia is forbidden.
 This policy includes, but is not limited to, electronic cigarettes (e-cigarettes) and water pipes.

 Safety & Wellbeing